 Cape International is a major supplier of parts for Healeys and marque restorer of repute, who sponsor our Overall Champion Trophy.

-Drivers must be fully paid up, valid membership card holding members of the Austin Healey Club UK Ltd, be registered for the championship with Healeysport and be in possession of a valid MSA licence.
+Drivers must be fully paid up, valid membership card holding members of the Austin Healey Club UK Ltd, be registered for the championship with Healeysport and be in possession of a valid Motorsport UK licence.

 Rounds, Scoring and Prizes

 The championship comprises a number of rounds, usually 14 or 15 per year, from which the drivers can decide in which they wish to compete.
 The rounds are designated as being either 'Scratch' events, where the fastest driver gains the most points or as 'Target Time' events where each driver is set a target time and the driver who beats their target by the largest margin is credited with the most points.
 Approximately half the rounds are set as 'Scratch', with the rest as 'Target Time'.
 The Target Time events are popular with our less experienced drivers or those with less modified cars.
 With a maximum of 9 scoring rounds counting towards the championship total, a driver can elect to do all Scratch or all Target Time events or a mixture of the two.
 Usually, the Target Time rounds are also designated as Trophy rounds where high quality glassware is presented to the top three drivers in each class depending on the number of cars in each class.